 Brave - Product Explainer

-Explainer videos can also be used to communicate a complex process.
+Explainer video production can also be used to communicate a complex process.

 The visual nature of an explainer video enables marketers and communication professionals to simplify the process and make it easier to understand.